AdmcCarthy/Investigating_Baseball_Data/README.rst

    Fig._.
 Binary plot showing ratio of player´s College being in the USA using investigation dataset

 This combined with the entire amount of college location information being sourced in the USA steers this investigation to primarily focus on the USA.

 It is beyond the scope of this investigation to do a complete audit of all data in this database.
 Outliers will be assumed to be realistic, nan values will not be interpolated.
 Queries will ignore missing values.

+The reason for this is to look for trends in players that contain the corresponding data rather than interpolating any salary or other information for this analysis.

 Two key independent variables for this assesment are player´s birth state and college state.
+Both of these are categorical.

 California is highlighted in both bar graphs below as the most common occurence.
 There is a variety across the other states, the two count bar graphs do not give any information about how related a birth State and college State are.